jalvarezga/jalvarezga.github.io/_posts/2018-06-25-crimes-boston.markdown

-<small><span style="color: red"> This is a summary of the a project work for the course Advanced Regression Analysis.
+<small><span style="color: red"> This is a summary of a project work for the course Advanced Regression Analysis.
 In this blog post we will provide a general description of the project and our main findings without diving into the details.</span></small>

 ### Context